Truth Social: Share price and value

+DJT stock price reached over $79 per share after its public offering, but declined thereafter.

+Since its public offering, Trump Media & Technology Group Corp. has had net operating losses.

 Following the merger of DWAC into TMTG, the merged company was listed on the NASDAQ stock market under the ticker symbol DJT, after Trump's initials.
-The share price of the company rose rapidly after the merger, reaching a price that gave the company a nominal value of $4.48bn.
+The share price of the company rose rapidly after the merger, reaching a price that gave the company a nominal value of $4.48 billion.
 It fell over the subsequent days, losing 20% on one day alone after the announcement of the company's profit and loss results over the previous year.
-On 4 September 2024 shares closed below $17, valuing Trump's majority stake in the company at under $2bn on paper.
+On September 4, 2024, shares closed below $17, valuing Trump's majority stake in the company at under $2 billion on paper.

-Trump is not permitted to sell his Truth Social shares or use them as collateral until six months after the merger.
-The stock has been described as a "meme stock", with early price rises driven by speculators and small investors loyal to Trump.
+Trump was not permitted to sell his Truth Social shares or use them as collateral until six months after the merger.
+The stock was described as a "meme stock", with early price rises driven by speculators and small investors loyal to Trump.